MicrosoftDocs/powerquery-docs/powerquery-docs/power-query-folding.md

 ## Sources that support folding

 Most data sources that have the concept of a query language support query folding.
-These data sources can include relational databases, OData feeds (including SharePoint lists), Exchange and Active Directory.
+These data sources can include relational databases, OData feeds (including SharePoint lists), Exchange, and Active Directory.
 However, data sources like flat files, blobs, and web typically do not.

 ## Transformations that can achieve folding

 Relational data source transformations that can be query folded are those that can be written as a single SELECT statement.
-A SELECT statement can be constructed with appropriate WHERE, GROUP BY and JOIN clauses.
+A SELECT statement can be constructed with appropriate WHERE, GROUP BY, and JOIN clauses.
 It can also contain column expressions (calculations) that use common built-in functions supported by SQL databases.

-Generally, the following bulleted list describes transformations that can be query folded.
+Generally, the following list describes transformations that can be query folded.

-- Removing columns
+- Removing columns.
-- Renaming columns (SELECT column aliases)
+- Renaming columns (SELECT column aliases).
-- Filtering rows, with static values or Power Query parameters (WHERE clause predicates)
+- Filtering rows, with static values or Power Query parameters (WHERE clause predicates).
-- Grouping and summarizing (GROUP BY clause)
+- Grouping and summarizing (GROUP BY clause).
-- Expanding record columns (source foreign key columns) to achieve a join of two source tables (JOIN clause)
+- Expanding record columns (source foreign key columns) to achieve a join of two source tables (JOIN clause).
-- Non-fuzzy merging of fold-able queries based on the same source (JOIN clause)
+- Non-fuzzy merging of fold-able queries based on the same source (JOIN clause).
-- Appending fold-able queries based on the same source (UNION ALL operator)
+- Appending fold-able queries based on the same source (UNION ALL operator).
 - Adding custom columns with _simple logic_ (SELECT column expressions).
-Simple logic implies uncomplicated operations, possibly including the use of M functions that have equivalent functions in the SQL data source, like mathematic, or text manipulation functions.
+Simple logic implies uncomplicated operations, possibly including the use of M functions that have equivalent functions in the SQL data source, like mathematic or text manipulation functions.
 For example, the following expressions returns the year component of the **OrderDate** column value (to return a numeric value).

     ```powerquery-m
     Date.Year([OrderDate])
     ```

-- Pivoting and unpivoting (PIVOT and UNPIVOT operators)
+- Pivoting and unpivoting (PIVOT and UNPIVOT operators).

 ## Transformations that prevent folding

-Generally, the following bulleted list describes transformations that prevent query folding.
+Generally, the following list describes transformations that prevent query folding.
 This is not intended to be an exhaustive list.

-- Merging queries based on different sources
+- Merging queries based on different sources.
-- Appending (union-ing) queries based on different sources
+- Appending (union-ing) queries based on different sources.
 - Adding custom columns with _complex logic_.
 Complex logic implies the use of M functions that have no equivalent functions in the data source.
 For example, the following expressions formats the **OrderDate** column value (to return a text value).

     ```powerquery-m
     Date.ToText([OrderDate], "yyyy")
     ```

-- Adding index columns
+- Adding index columns.
-- Changing a column data type
+- Changing a column data type.

 Note that when a Power Query query encompasses multiple data sources, incompatibility of data source privacy levels can prevent query folding from taking place.
 For more information, see the [Power BI Desktop privacy levels](/power-bi/desktop-privacy-levels) article.